 When are they used?

-We consider that regular attendance at school is of such importance that Fixed Penalty Notices may be issued:
+We consider that regular attendance at school is of such importance that Penalty Notices may be issued:

 - Where unauthorised absence levels are unacceptable